Hermit Valley Festival - Ebbetts Pass Scenic Byway Celebration

 Photo © Facebook.com

-The Ebbetts Pass Scenic Byway Association is proud to present The Sixth Annual Scenic Celebration “Come Play on the Pass” Saturday, September 8, 2012 from 10 a.m. to 6 p.m.
+The Ebbetts Pass Scenic Byway Association invites you to its Annual Scenic Celebration “Come Play on the Pass” on the second Saturday in September every year.

 Ebbetts Pass (Hwy 4) was designated as a California State Scenic Highway in 1971 and was honored with National Scenic Byway status September 22, 2005 by the U.S Department of Transportation in Washington D.C.
 It is one of only seven nationally-designated byways in California and the 151st in the nation.
 The Ebbetts Pass Scenic Byway Association is the proud non-profit organization dedicated to preserving, enhancing and promoting the unique resources of the byway.

 Highway 4 is one of the most intimate and untamed trans-Sierra routes.
 With Lake Tahoe and Yosemite National Park as its neighbors, the byway is a 61-mile stretch of one of a kind beauty.